moto-timo/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

    $ ./bitbake/bin/bitbake-setup init

-By default, this will setup a top directory in ``$HOME/bitbake-builds``.
+By default, this will setup a top directory in the current directory.

-If you prefer to setup your builds in a different top directory, for example the current directory, you can set it with the :ref:`bitbake:ref-bbsetup-command-settings` command:
+If you prefer to setup your builds in a different top directory, for example ``$HOME/bitbake-builds``, you can set it with the :ref:`bitbake:ref-bbsetup-command-settings` command:

 .. code-block:: shell

-   $ ./bitbake/bin/bitbake-setup settings set --global default top-dir-prefix $PWD
+   $ ./bitbake/bin/bitbake-setup settings set --global default top-dir-prefix $HOME

 .. note::